-The engine still sits way out at the back of the 911 and it's still a flat six but nowadays it's a DFI flat six.
+Under that sleek bodywork comes a bigger, punchier engine.
+It still sits way out at the back of the 911 and it's still a flat six but nowadays it's a DFI flat six.
 Porsche's Direct Fuel Injection system uses a sophisticated engine management computer and high pressure injectors to fire a fuel and air mixture directly into the combustion chamber.
 This mixture is constantly adjusted according to the demands being placed on the engine at the time.
 The results are said to include a more efficient combustion cycle, superior engine response and more power.
-It means that the 3.6-litre 911 Carrera has 345bhp while the Carrera S comes in with 385bhp and a top speed of 188mph.
-If you need to go faster, there's a 435bhp GT3 model.
-The Turbo has 480bhp and there's 530bhp if you've got the bottle for the GT2.
+It means that the 3.6-litre 911 Carrera Cabriolet has 345bhp while the Carrera S version comes in with 385bhp and a top speed of 188mph.

 All the cars feature a drag coefficient of just 0.29, ranking them at the top of their respective market segments.
 One feature unique to the Cabriolet is the rear spoiler that extends an additional 20 millimetres further than the Coupe's appendage.
 Porsche's aerodynamicists discovered that the Cabriolet's marginally different shape caused changes in the way it cleaved the air and made small adjustments to the front and rear downforce levels.
 That's the sort of expertise you're buying when you hand over between £70,360 for the Carrera and £77,650 for the Carrera 4S Cabriolets.